JackGruber/joplin-plugin-note-overview/README.md

 - `size`: Size of the note, including attachments
 - `tag`: Assigned tags of the note
 - `notebook`: Folder in which the note is stored
+- `image`: In this field a image resource from the note will be displayed.
+This field can be configured using the `image` option

 ```
 fields: todo_due, title, tags, notebook